-The few studies that do allow for imperfect audit effectiveness include Alm (1988), Alm and McKee (2006), Reinganum and Wilde (1986) and Snow and Warren Jr. (2005a,b).
+Audit effectiveness has, to date, received little attention to in the literature.
+The standard portfolio model, for instance, assumes that the tax authority is able to perform audits that are fully effective.
+The few studies that do allow for imperfect audit effectiveness include Alm (1988), Alm and McKee (2006), Reinganum and Wilde (1986) and Snow and Warren (2005a,b).
 None of these studies, however, investigates the trade-off between audit effectiveness and audit probability.
 Reinganum and Wilde (1986) assume that audits are either fully effective or fully ineffective.
-However, it seems more realistic to allow for audits to be partially effective.
-Also, their approach implies that, if taxpayers are able to compute compound lotteries correctly, the compliance effect of a change in audit effectiveness is simply the same as the effect of an equivalent change in audit probability (Alm and McKee, 2006).
-Therefore, I adopt the approach of Snow and Warren Jr. (2005a,b), who allow audits to detect a proportion $q \in [0,1]$ of undeclared income.
-With this approach, audit effectiveness enters taxpayer utility in a different manner to audit probability, making the compliance effects of these two parameters distinct.
+However, it seems realistic to allow for audits to be partially effective.
+Also, their approach implies that, if taxpayers are able to compute compound lotteries correctly, the compliance effect of a change in audit effectiveness is the same as the effect of an equivalent change in audit probability (Alm and McKee, 2006).
+I therefore adopt the approach of Snow and Warren (2005a,b), who allow audits to detect a proportion $q \in [0,1]$ of undeclared income.
+With this approach, audit effectiveness enters taxpayer utility differently to audit probability, making the compliance effects of these two parameters distinct.

 Similar to the model of Reinganum and Wilde (1985), I model the strategic interaction between taxpayers and the tax authority in a principal-agent setting where the tax authority (principal) commits to an audit strategy, then taxpayers (agents) maximize expected utility, taking as given the choice of the tax authority.
 However, income - a random variable in Reinganum and Wilde (1985) - is, in my model, an exogenous variable, equal across taxpayers.
-This simplification implies that random auditing is weakly optimal, which moves the focus of the model away from the problem of optimal audit selection towards the problem of how to set a common audit probability, given the reaction function of taxpayers and the trade-off between audit probability and effectiveness.
+This simplification implies that random auditing is weakly optimal, so moving the focus of the model away from the problem of optimal audit selection towards the problem of setting a common audit probability, given the reaction function of taxpayers and the trade-off between audit probability and effectiveness.
 By contrast, when taxpayers differ in income, Reinganum and Wilde (1985) show that there exist audit strategies which condition on taxpayers' reported incomes (such as a cutoff rule) that may dominate a random audit strategy.

 Although I shall argue that my approach is consistent with that of Becker, I nevertheless demonstrate that it gives rise to a number of descriptively important differences in prediction.
 First, the expected-revenue maximizing audit strategy does not maximize voluntary compliance.
 Instead, the optimal audit probability exceeds that consistent with the maximization of compliance such that, in equilibrium, a marginal increase in the probability of audit reduces declared income.

-Second, although the tax authority still has an incentive to raise the fine rate if it is able, Becker's 'hang 'em with probability zero' equilibrium does not emerge.
+Second, although the tax authority still has an incentive to raise the fine rate if it is able, Becker's "hang 'em with probability zero" equilibrium does not emerge.
 Rather, at all interior solutions of the model, the optimal 'effective' fine rate on undeclared tax does not exceed two.
 Third, compliance is non-monotonic in the tax authority's budget.